-- A. The replication plan and report shall include, at a minimum, topography, location and size of BVW to be altered, the location and size of the replication area, a description of the BVW to be altered, and a description and detailed methodology of the replication work; - B. The replication area shall be completed before the project is completed; - C. A wetlands specialist with at least two years experience in wetlands replication shall supervise the replication work; - Written reports shall be submitted by the applicant at the end of each growing season stating the condition of erosion controls and documenting the condition of growth of the replicated area; - E. An as built report and an as built plan of the replication area, both certified by the wetlands specialist, shall be submitted and shall provide the date the BVW was excavated, the soil depth data of such BVW, the dates of planting and, if applicable, replanting of replication areas along with the percentage of cover of individual species; and - F. No certificate of compliance shall be issued for the Permit authorizing the replication work until all conditions of this section have been complied with and at least two full growing seasons have elapsed since the replication work began.
-At its discretion, the Commission may issue a certificate of compliance prior to the completion of two (2) full growing seasons upon receipt of a bond or other security in an amount and upon such terms as are acceptable to the Commission.
+- A. The replication plan and report shall include, at a minimum, topography, location and size of BVW to be altered, the location and size of the replication area, a description of the BVW to be altered, and a description and detailed methodology of the replication work; - B. The replication area shall be completed before the project is completed; - C. A wetlands specialist with at least two years experience in wetlands replication shall supervise the replication work; - D. Written reports shall be submitted by the applicant at the end of each growing season stating the condition of erosion controls and documenting the condition of growth of the replicated area; - E. An as built report and an as built plan of the replication area, both certified by the wetlands specialist, shall be submitted and shall provide the date the BVW was excavated, the soil depth data of such BVW, the dates of planting and, if applicable, replanting of replication areas along with the percentage of cover of individual species; and - F. No certificate of compliance shall be issued for the Permit authorizing the replication work until all conditions of this section have been complied with and at least two full growing seasons have elapsed since the replication work began.
+At its discretion, the Commission may issue a certificate of compliance prior to the completion of two (2) full growing seasons upon receipt of a bond or other - the completion of two (2) full growing seasons upon receipt of a bond or other security in an amount and upon such terms as are acceptable to the Commission.